Clifford Skakle

-Prior to turning professional, Skakle played tennis for UNC, where he was the All-ACC Individual Flight Champion from 1974–1978.
+Prior to turning professional, Skakle played tennis for UNC, where he was the All-ACC Individual Flight Champion from 1974 to 1978.
 During that period, the UNC men's team won the ACC team championship every year.
 He completed his collegiate career with a singles record of 77–18 and doubles record of 96–9.
 Skakle's father Don was his coach for the entirety of his career.

 Career

 Skakle turned pro in 1978, joining the ATP world tour.
 He played professionally for a year until he suffered an injury to his Achilles tendon in Strasbourg, France.
 He was then ruled ineligible for play in early 1979.
 He returned to the tour in March 1980, for an ATP event in Costa Rica, featuring a first round match up against the #1 player in the world, Jimmy Connors.
 Connors defeated Skakle 6–1, 6–2.
 Skakle competed for Country Club Aixois Aix-en-Provence in French InterClub in 1980 and 1981.
 Skakle's career featured notable matches against Jimmy Connors and Eliot Teltscher; and in doubles against Stan Smith/Bob Lutz at Wimbledon.
 Significant singles wins came against Ken Flach, Peter Doohan and Mike Cahill and in doubles against Danie Visser and Bob Lutz.
 In 1981, Skakle competed at Roland Garros (The French Open), Wimbledon, won the Dutch ITF pro circuit in singles and doubles, reached the quarter-finals in doubles at the Brussel's tournament, and competed in US Open Qualifying, where he broke his wrist prior to the main draw doubles competition.
 Skakle achieved a career-high ATP ranking of #244 in singles and #201 in doubles that year.
 After fracturing his wrist again, he retired after competing in US Open Qualifying in 1982.